Advent 2 – December 5, 2021

 Eucharistic Prayer

 Note: Even though it’s Advent people are eager to jump ahead and sing Christmas Carols.
-I’ve addressed this with Advent songs to familiar carol tunes: Advent Table Songs (invitation to communion) four whole Eucharistic Prayers and 24 sets of Eucharistic Responses (Sanctus, Memorial Acclamation and Amen).
+I’ve addressed this with Advent service music to familiar carol tunes: Advent Table Songs (invitation to communion) four whole Eucharistic Prayers and 24 sets of Eucharistic Responses (Sanctus, Memorial Acclamation and Amen).

 1.